Claude vs ChatGPT

 Methodology

 SimplyRank benchmarks Claude and ChatGPT on the same high-intent prompt set every week.
-Each benchmark includes commercial discovery prompts, shortlist prompts, comparison prompts, and objection-handling prompts across 50+ variations per brand.
+Each benchmark includes commercial discovery prompts, shortlist prompts, comparison prompts, and objection-handling prompts across multiple variations per brand.

 We score whether the brand is cited, where it appears in the answer, which competitors are named beside it, and what kind of source pattern seems to support the recommendation.
-The numbers on this page summarize recurring behavior from weekly scans rather than a one-off isolated run.
+The analysis on this page summarizes recurring behavior from weekly scans rather than a one-off isolated run.

 Frequently asked questions